kazimmt/zygisk-detach/README.md

 Detaches installed apps from Play Store against its aggressive updating policy which ignores the auto-update option user sets.

 ### How
-Hooks libbinder with zygisk instead of applying SQL queries to database files
+Hooks libbinder with zygisk

 ### Usage
-* Enable **zygisk** in magisk or [ZygiskOnKernelSU](https://github.com/Dr-TSNG/ZygiskOnKernelSU/releases/tag/v4-0.7.1) module if you are using **KernelSU**
+* Enable zygisk in Magisk **or** [ZygiskNext](https://github.com/Dr-TSNG/ZygiskNext) module if you are using KernelSU
 * Flash zygisk-detach module
 * Reboot
-* Run helper cli in termux:
+* Run the cli in termux: `su -c detach`
-  `$ detach` or `$ su -c detach`
+  or use [zygisk-detach-app](https://github.com/j-hc/zygisk-detach-app) if you dont wanna use the terminal
 * Select apps you wish to detach.
 Changes are applied immediately, no need to reboot.

 ### Notes
-To make the usage portable, zygisk-detach reads `detach.bin` in the magisk module folder (`/data/adb/modules/zygisk-detach/detach.bin`) which means by putting your cli generated `detach.bin` inside the module zip, you can flash and detach apps without needing to run the cli again.
-You can copy your generated `detach.bin` using the cli or from magisk module folder.
+zygisk-detach reads the generated `detach.bin` in the magisk module folder (`/data/adb/modules/zygisk-detach/detach.bin`) which means to make the usage portable, by putting your cli generated `detach.bin` inside the module zip, you can flash and detach apps without needing to run the cli again (for example between switching roms).
+You can get your generated `detach.bin` using the cli or from magisk module folder.

-Or the same way you can put a `detach.txt` with the package names inside the module and it will be serialized into a `detach.bin`.
+Or the same way you can put a `detach.txt` with the package names inside the module zip and it will be serialized into a `detach.bin` when flashing